jwcarr/eyekit/README.md

 Analysis
 --------

 At the moment, Eyekit has a fairly limited set of analysis functions; in general, you are expected to write code to calculate whatever you are interested in measuring.
-The functions that are currently available can be explored in the `analysis` module, but two common functions are `analysis.initial_fixation_duration()` and `analysis.total_fixation_duration()`, which may be used like this:
+The functions that are currently available can be explored in the `analysis` module, but two common eyetracking measures that *are* implemented are `analysis.initial_fixation_duration()` and `analysis.total_fixation_duration()`, which may be used like this:

 ```python
 >>> tot_durations = eyekit.analysis.total_fixation_duration(txt.interest_areas(), seq)